 Test your pillows with our simple four-step method to ensure your pillows are still in good condition.

 - Put your pillow on a flat surface and fold it over in half.

 - Pop a sports shoe on top.

 - If the shoe flies off as your pillow bounces back into its original shape, your pillow is in top form.

 - If the shoe stays there, or the pillow doesn't spring back into shape, it's probably time to buy a new one.

-Note: some pillows are labelled with a use-by date; this is a useful reminder to check the pillow is still OK.
+Some pillows are labelled with a use-by date – a useful reminder to check the pillow is still OK.

 We explain how often you should replace your pillow, plus other household items like toothbrushes and smoke alarms, in our article use-by dates for household goods.